Dean and William R Berkley Chair

 During his tenure as dean, Almeida has focused on leveraging the school’s greatest strengths — its location in the global capital city of Washington, D.C., its ability to create interdisciplinary programs in collaboration with Georgetown’s other renowned schools, and the university’s rich Jesuit tradition and values.
-He has overseen the growth of degree programs with the launch of the ambitious B.S. in Business and Global Affairs (a joint program with the School of Foreign Service and Georgetown’s first joint undergraduate degree), the M.S. in Management, and an online M.S. in Business Analytics.
-He also has created initiatives focused on the future including Technology and Future of Work and the Business of Sustainability, leveraging the ability of business to partner across academic areas to address the world’s most complex issues.
-Additionally, he has created the school’s first Standing Committee on Diversity, Equity, and Inclusion and launched numerous diversity related initiatives.
+He has overseen the growth of degree programs with the launch of the ambitious B.S. in Business and Global Affairs (a joint program with the School of Foreign Service and Georgetown’s first joint undergraduate degree), the M.S. in Management, an online M.S. in Business Analytics, and the M.S. in Environment and Sustainability Management (a joint program with Georgetown’s Earth Commons and the Graduate School).
+He also has created initiatives focused on the future including AI, Analytics, and the Future of Work and the Business of Sustainability, leveraging the ability of business to partner across academic areas to address the world’s most complex issues.
+Additionally, he appointed the school’s first Standing Committee on Diversity, Equity, and Inclusion and launched numerous diversity related initiatives.

 Almeida’s research focuses on innovation, knowledge management, alliances, and informal collaborations across organizations and countries.
 He is interested in understanding how knowledge builds across people and organizations and how this affects performance.
 He has published in, and served on, the editorial boards of several leading journals.
 Almeida also previously was chair of the Technology and Innovation Management Division of the Academy of Management.
 He has received Georgetown’s Faculty Research Award and the Dean’s Service Award, as well as the Academy of Management’s (International Business) Outstanding Educator Award.